KohJiaWei/KohJiaWei/README.md

 I'm currently working at Defence Science and Technology Agency (DSTA).<br><br>
 Passionate about technology and innovation, I am always looking to tackle new challenges and build impactful projects.<br>

-- 🔭 I’m currently working on building a 3D unity game with EEGs as controls for my research paper.
+- 🔭 I’m currently working on building a 3D unity game with your brain waves (EEGs) as controls for my research paper.
 - 🌱 I’m currently learning how to build adversarial models for cybersecurity.
 - 📫 How to reach me: You can email me at kohjiawei@hotmail.com
 <div align="center">